replicatedhq/help-center/content/docs/snapshots/kubernetes.md

 {{< linked_headline "Configuration" >}}

-In addition to storing your application data in a PVC, you'll need to whitelist it in your Replicated application yaml's `backup` section.
+In addition to storing your application data in a PVC, you'll need to enable it in your Replicated application yaml's `backup` section.
 For example, to back up a PVC named `redis-data-volume`, use the following `backup` config.